Updated on 16 June 2021. Estimated reading time: over 12 minutes

 Data breach must be notified within 72 hours.

-Not only does it establish a clear set of consumer rights, but GDPR also includes measures aimed at boosting enterprise security.
+It establishes a clear set of consumer rights, and GDPR also includes measures to boost enterprise security.
 For example, if a company discovers a data breach, then processors must inform the authorities within 72 hours of discovery.

 Companies managing biometric information could be hit with massive penalties if they do not secure that data.
 These could reach 20 million euros or 4% of annual worldwide turnover.